KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_iridescence/README.md

 <figcaption><em>Comparison of different iridescence thickness ranges for a constant iridescence IOR value of 1.3 on a dielectric base material with IOR value of 1.5. </em></figcaption>
 </figure>

 The thin-film layer can have a different IOR than the underlying material.
-With `iridescenceIOR` one can set an IOR value for the thin-film layer independently.
+With `iridescenceIor` one can set an IOR value for the thin-film layer independently.
 The more this value differs from the IOR of the base material, the stronger the iridescence.
 It also has an effect on the optical path difference as visible here:

 <figure style="padding: 10px;">
 <img src="./figures/ior-comparison.png"/>